34 °F / 2 °C

-Commander Islands (aka Komandorski Islands, and Komandorskie Islands) are an archipelago of sparsely populated isles with total population around 750 people and total land area of 1850 km2 (718 ml2).
-Commander Islands are in the Bering Sea, located approx 175 km (109 ml) east of Kamchatka Peninsula (Far East Russia).
+Commander Islands (aka Komandorski Islands, and Komandorskie Islands) are an archipelago of sparsely populated isles with total population under 1,000 and land area approx 1850 km2 (718 mi2).
+Commander Islands are in the Bering Sea, located approx 175 km (110 mi) east of Kamchatka Peninsula (Far East Russia).

-- Commander Islands compose the Aleutsky District of Russia's Kamchatka Krai, with Petropavlovsk-Kamchatskybeing the region's largest port city and the krai's administrative center.
+Commander Islands compose the Aleutsky District of Russia's Kamchatka Krai, with Petropavlovsk-Kamchatskybeing the region's largest port city and the krai's administrative centre.

 Komandorsky Nature Reserve